szepeviktor/debian-server-tools/CV.md

-## Preventing machine and human errors while running your web application
+# Preventing machine and human errors in SaaS web application

 [:hungary: Magyar változat](/CV2.md)

-DevOps can be seen as the foundation of my work, which focuses on **proactive** maintenance of web-based systems.
-This&nbsp;includes comprehensive understanding of the application, full source code life cycle management, continuous integration (CI) and automated deployment (CD).

-As a team member my exclusive focus is on **non-userfacing** parts: sustainability, stability, vulnerability, performance of the application.

-### Proactive maintenance features
+:two: Dual service for #SaaS manufacturers.

+1. **Operations**: Running your application including infrastructure and testing source code
+1. **Research**: Provide the results of my research covering the whole life cycle of a web application

+Running an application resembles **proactive** DevOps with paranoid monitoring.
-- You benefit from all incidents at all my clients (ever)
+You benefit from all incidents at all my clients ever.

-- I maintain a blacklist and a list of recommendations of technologies, software and business procedures
-- You receive documentation on project procedures
-- Many types of alerts and continuous log analysis
+### Research areas

+1. Service providers
+1. The whole life of a web application:
+   Design, Development, Deployment (CI/CD), Stability, Security, Performance and **Sustainability**, Handling Technical Debt, Application Dashboard
+1. Company processes:
+   Cyber Security, Internal Communications,
+   Customer Relationships including Marketing, Sales and Support

-### How to build infrastructure?
+### How I think

-We have to start planning (and error prevention) from _the bulldozer leveling the ground for the datacenter_ and build infrastructure **and** the application from there up to browser rendering.

-- Choose **specialized** domain registrar, dns, ssl, cdn, email, backup providers
-- Choose an honest, proactive and technically advanced cloud provider: virtualization, network, storage, processor, memory
-- Modern and small operating system
-- Modern server software: webserver, fast SSL, database, in-memory cache, PHP environment
-- Network and application security
+1. Plan and build everything from the ground up in small steps:
+   Yes, it takes a lot of time
+1. Use only best-in-class **specialized** service providers:
+   Yes, it takes some money
+1. Keep humans out of production servers, only automated bots may cause changes in live applications:
+   Yes, it may slow down our progress
+1. Warn loudly and repeatedly on bad or error prone practices:
+   :parrot: Yes, a parrot is irritating
+1. Keep software simple and stupid - KISS principle:
+   Yes, brand new technologies are out of scope
+1. Apply updates after masses already done so:
+   Yes, we benefit from the losses of ambitious ones
-- Deep monitoring of **everything** we have and depend on
+1. Monitor everything we have and depend on:
+   Yes, 3rd-parties too

 Contact me: viktor@szepe.net